A differential analog of the Noether normalization lemma: Concluding remarks and acknowledgments

 \section{Concluding remarks and acknowledgments}

 \begin{remark} Let us note that proofs in the paper could be organized in a significantly different way.
-Theorem~\ref{th:infty} implies nondifferential analogue of Theorem~\ref{th:diff_alg}, that is for every finitely generated integral differential algebra $A$ over a differential field $k$ there exist $b_1, \ldots, b_d \in A$ such that $A$ is differentially algebraic over $B = k\{ b_1, \ldots, b_d\}$, and for every prime (not necessarily differential) ideal $\mathfrak{p} \subset B$ there exists prime ideal $\mathfrak{q} \subset A$ such that $\mathfrak{p} = \mathfrak{q} \cap B$.
+Corollary~\ref{cor:infty} implies a nondifferential analogue of Theorem~\ref{th:diff_alg}, that is for every finitely generated integral differential algebra $A$ over a differential field $k$ there exist $b_1, \ldots, b_d \in A$ such that $A$ is differentially algebraic over $B = k\{ b_1, \ldots, b_d\}$, and for every prime (not necessarily differential) ideal $\mathfrak{p} \subset B$ there exists prime ideal $\mathfrak{q} \subset A$ such that $\mathfrak{p} = \mathfrak{q} \cap B$.
 Geometrically speaking, it means that there is a surjective map $\Spec A \to \Spec B$.
-Statement~2 from \cite{dima_inheritance} implies that the same map induces an injective map from the differential spectra of $A$ onto the differential spectra of $B$.
-Thus, Theorem~\ref{th:diff_alg} follows from Theorem~\ref{th:infty}.
-Furthermore, Theorem~\ref{th:alg_geom} can be deduced from Theorem~\ref{th:diff_alg} using the differential Nullstellensatz.
+Statement~2 from \cite{dima_inheritance} implies that the same map induces a surjective map from the differential spectra of $A$ onto the differential spectra of $B$.
+Thus, Theorem~\ref{th:diff_alg} follows from Corollary~\ref{cor:infty}.
+Furthermore, Corollary~\ref{th:alg_geom} can be deduced from Theorem~\ref{th:diff_alg} using the differential Nullstellensatz.